Parenting orders & domestic violence orders: what to do when they conflict or when they are no longer appropriate

-Returning to the Federal Circuit Court
+Returning to the Federal Circuit Court for child custody

 Once the current parenting orders have been suspended, an urgent initiating application should be brought in the Federal Circuit Court for the material regarding the domestic violence incident to be considered by a judge and seeking appropriate parenting orders to be made.

 Such an application would satisfy the rule in Rice v Asplund, namely that there has been a significant change in circumstances, allowing the applicant to seek parenting orders in circumstances where final parenting orders have already been made.